johnnchung/NotesApp/README.md

 | distZip | Create run scripts in application/build/distribution |
 | distTar | Create run scripts in application/build/distribution |

-## Quick-start
-Can either run our Notes.sh console application or download the app from an installer in our releases folder
-	- Note that at this time, there may be some issues with the application as we are in the development phase

 ## Releases
 Version 1.5: released March 10th, 2023